Azure/azure-openapi-validator/docs/rules.md

 Please refer to [parameter-order.md](./parameter-order.md) for details.

+### ParametersInPointGet

+Point Get's MUST not have query parameters other than api version.

+Please refer to [parameters-in-point-get.md](./parameters-in-point-get.md) for details.

 ### ParametersInPost

 For a POST action parameters MUST be in the payload and not in the URI.

 Please refer to [parameters-in-post.md](./parameters-in-post.md) for details.

-### LROPostFinalStateViaProperty

-For a LRO POST long-running-operation-options must have location header in the final-state-via property.

-Please refer to [lro-post-final-state-via-property.md](./lro-post-final-state-via-property.md) for details.

 ### ParametersOrder